Sections

 Liz de la TorreJPL

-These beautifully detailed visuals, capturing the comet’s potential tiny pores and bubbling gas, allowed scientists to better visualize the best approach—and helped secure the mission’s success.
+These beautifully detailed visuals, capturing the comet’s tiny pores and bubbling gas, allowed scientists to plan for all eventualities and helped secure the mission’s success.

 Listen and Subscribe